PX4/PX4-Devguide/zh/debug/system_wide_replay.md

 The ORB publisher rules allow to select which part of the system is replayed, as described above.
-They are only compiled for the posix SITL targets.
+They are only compiled for the SITL targets.

 The **time handling** is still an **open point**, and needs to be implemented.